2020 Vault Rankings

-For over 250 years, Freshfields has remained a constant at the top of the UK legal market.
+For more than 250 years, Freshfields has remained a constant at the top of the U.K. legal market.
 Known as one of the Magic Circle firms, Freshfields has developed a multifaceted practice encompassing antitrust, international corporate work, finance, dispute resolution, real estate, tax, and intellectual property.
 With 27 international offices, the firm has expanded its reach around the globe and has become a player in the United States with offices in New York and Washington, DC.

 Established Name, Modern Growth

 Founded in 1743, Freshfields just might be the oldest international law firm in the world.
-It’s first client was the Bank of England, which remains a firm client to this day.
-Other historic clients include two 19th century British Prime Ministers, —William Gladstone and Sir Robert Peel—as well as Nathan Meyer Rothschild, who was once the richest man in the world.
-For the bulk of its history, the firm remained relatively small, yet pedigreed.
-In 1801, the first Freshfield, James William Freshfield, joined the firm as a partner and brought along his family’s coat of arms, a part of which is still used in the firm’s logo.
+Its first client was the Bank of England, which remains a firm client to this day.
+In 1801, the first Freshfield, James William Freshfield, joined the firm as a partner.
 Successive generations of lawyers in the Freshfields family would work at the firm through the 1910s.

 If You Can Make It There, You’ll Make It Anywhere

 Freshfields opened its second U.S. office when it expanded into the Beltway in 1998.
-The Washington, DC office houses a powerful U.S. antitrust practice that outstrips those of other firms with European roots.
-Its recent headline-grabbing matters include providing antitrust advice on the United/Continental merger that created the world’s largest airline and advising Anheuser-Busch InBev on its $108 billion acquisition of SABMiller, combining the largest and the second largest breweries in the world.
+The Washington, DC, office houses a powerful U.S. antitrust practice that outstrips those of other firms with European roots.
+Among its notable work is advising Anheuser-Busch InBev on its $108 billion acquisition of SABMiller, combining the largest and the second largest breweries in the world.